 Lisianthus plants can grow from tiny seeds if you have the right environment, but are most often bought as bedding plants.
 Growers report that seed grown plants may take 22 to 24 weeks to develop, so when planning to grow lisianthus in the home garden, make it easy on yourself and purchase already growing seedlings.

 Don’t delay when transplanting purchased seedlings of lisianthus plants, as becoming root bound and remaining in the small container may permanently stunt growth.
 Planting time for the lisianthus plant varies according to where you live.
 In areas with freezing temperatures, plant them when the danger of frost and freezing is past.
 In warmer southern zones, plant as early as March.

 Lisianthus care includes planting small bedding plants into well-draining soil in a sunny area.
 Plant 6 to 8 inches (15-20 cm.) apart to allow the multi-branching stems to support one another.
 Lisianthus care may also include staking heavily blooming plants that become top-heavy.

 If you have this happy situation when growing lisianthus, don’t hesitate to remove the top flowers for indoor bouquets.
 Cut flowers of the lisianthus plant last up to two weeks in water.

-Popularity of their use as cut flowers allows one to find them year round at many florists.
+The popularity of their use as cut flowers allows one to find them year-round at many florists.
 When growing lisianthus in the home garden, you may be happily surprised at how long the blooming season is for healthy plants.